tonyskidmore/ado-vmss-simple-demo/README.md

 ## Terraform workflow

 Once the prerequisites mentioned above are in place complete the following on a Linux based system, with the following commands installed.
-For example, [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about):
+For example, [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) or [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview) (which has all the software prerequisites already installed):

 * cat
 * curl